 Jia-Yush Yen, National Taiwan University, Taiwan

-Biography: Professor Jia-Yush Yen received the B.S. degree from National Tsing-Hwa University, Taiwan in 1980, the M.Sc. degree from University of Minnesota, USA, in 1983, and the Ph.D degree from University of California, Berkeley in 1989, all in mechanical engineering.
+Biography: Professor Jia-Yush Yen received his B.S. degree from National Tsing-Hwa University, Taiwan in 1980, the M.S. degree from the University of Minnesota, USA, in 1983, and the Ph.D degree from University of California, Berkeley in 1989, all in mechanical engineering.
 He then joined the Mechanical Engineering faculty of National Taiwan University where he served as the Department Chair, the director of Tjing-Ling Industrial Research Institute, and the Dean of the College of Engineering until 2017.

-Prof. Yen served as the Chair of the Automation Area for the National Science Council, the president of the Chinese Institute of Automation Engineers (CIAE) for four years.
-He is a fellow of the ASME, Chinese Society of Mechanical Eng., and CIAE.
-Dr. Yen received many awards, among them twice the Outstanding Research Award from Taiwan National Science Council (now the Ministry of Science and Technology) is awarded only to the topmost researchers in their area.
-Dr. Yen also received numerous complements from the government for his public service.
-He had also served as consultant for many companies and institutes.
+Prof. Yen also served as the Chair of the Automation Area for the Ministry of Science and Technologies, Taiwan, the president of the Chinese Institute of Automation Engineers, Taiwan (CIAE).
+He currently serves as the Present of the Chinese Automatic Control Society, Taiwan, the Director of the NTU Research and Development Center for Medical Devices, and the NTU Research Center for Intelligent Machines.
+He is a fellow of the ASME, Chinese Society of Mechanical Eng., the CIAE, the Robotics Society of Taiwan, and the Chinese Society of Mechanical Engineering.
+Dr. Yen received many awards, among them twice the Outstanding Research Award from Taiwan Ministry of Science and Technologies.
+This award is awarded only to the topmost researchers in their respected areas.
+Dr. Yen has also received numerous compliments from the government for his public service.
+He had also served as a consultant for many companies and institutes.
 His research interests are in the areas of mechatronic systems, computer peripherals, and nano-manipulations.